apache/incubator-kie-drools/kogito-springboot/archetype/README.md

 Please note that you don't need to add the suffix `kogito-addons-springboot` to the name of the addon.
 For example, to include `kie-addons-springboot-monitoring-prometheus` just use `monitoring-prometheus`.
 For runtime independent add-ons, just suppress the `kogito-addons` suffix.
-So for `kogito-addons-persistence-infinispan` use `persistence-infinispan`.
+So for `kie-addons-persistence-infinispan` use `persistence-infinispan`.

 > You can use `starters` and `addons` together to create a Kogito project that meets your requirements.